edybostina/edybostina/README.md

 - I'm building a **Data Structures** repo — clean, beginner-friendly, and open to all!
 - Whether you're brushing up for interviews or just love a good linked list, check it out!
+- I am working on my own website using react and github pages.
+[Check it out!](https://edybostina.github.io/portfolio)

 ---